- 1. Introduction

 The configuration will be listed in the dashboard and is now ready to set up Disaster Recovery by creating the standby database.

-3.1 Create Oracle Configuration for Oracle Database using ASM
+3 Create a Configuration for a Standby DB using ASM

 The procedure does not change for creating an Oracle configuration for databases using ASM until 2.5 Advanced Settings.
 In the advanced setting, the ASM instance has to be provided to ensure that standby configuration is updated for the database using ASM storage.